 When it comes time to design your loved one’s bench memorial, it is always wise to take your budget into account.
 In Santa Barbara and the surrounding area, you can expect to range anywhere from $2,000 – $7,000+ for your loved one’s memorial bench.

 Requesting a proposal from our expert designers will get you the quickest quote possible.
-Our memorialists have crafted many life stories in beautiful bronze and cannot wait to begin casting your loved ones story.
+Our memorialists have crafted many life stories in beautiful bronze and cannot wait to begin casting the story of your loved one.